« Previous Page

 end-of-life medical treatment, including life support, if you become unable to

 speak for yourself.
-In most cases, a living will and medical power of attorney,
+In most cases, a living will and durable power of attorney for health care,

 which names a